 Punctuation and Grammar

-Tier 2 vocabulary is taught daily through “Word of the Day” resources across the school.
-These words are displayed in every classroom alongside other newly-acquired tier 2 and 3 words.
+Tier 2 vocabulary is taught explicitly across the school.
+These words are displayed alongside other newly-acquired tier 2 and 3 words.
 Children are encouraged to use this higher-level vocabulary in their spoken and written language and celebrated for doing so.

 Children are given regular opportunities to write for a range of purposes and audiences within English lessons and across the curriculum.
 In most cases, writing is also linked to a class text or curriculum driver.
 When planning the writing process, teachers use the following Talk for Writing strategies to build up to an independent piece of writing:

-Children are taught the value of editing as a crucial part of the writing process and teachers use editing stations throughout the school to help children become comfortable with editing their own work and the work of their peers.
+Children are taught the value of editing as a crucial part of the writing process and are encouraged to be reflective of how they can improve their own writing.
 Teachers give verbal feedback to children during the writing process, which is purposeful and relevant.
 This allows children to edit and redraft their work independently.